pancelor/pancelor.github.io/templates/posts/inbox-unbox.md

 </figure>

 If this game looks up your alley, be sure to also check out [Patrick's Parabox](https://store.steampowered.com/app/1260520/Patricks_Parabox/)!
 It starts from a similar premise (we were both inspired by sokosoko) but explores the ideas in different ways.
-I've played the demo and I'm excited to play the full release!

 </section>
 <%- include ("/_footer.ejs") %>